guettli/future-focused-communication/README.md

 There is a book called [Start with why](https://simonsinek.com/product/start-with-why/) but I disagree.
 You can start with "why?" if you are thinking about your own ideas.
 Or if you are talking to a friend which you know very well.
 But we are humans, not robots.
 The "why?" question is useful, but don't use it immediately.
 This question can feel like a passive-aggressive question.

 There is a method called [Five whys](https://en.wikipedia.org/wiki/Five_whys) but use it with caution.
 People usually don't like it if they get asked "why?" too often.
 And if you do it again and again, people won't approach you in the future.
 And I guess that's not what you want.

+This gets seconded by Michael Bungay Stanier in his book "The Coaching Habit".

 # future-focused: How can I help you?